Cathal Breslin: Background

+Career

 He is currently associate professor of piano at the Arizona State University School of Music, Dance and Theatre in the Herberger Institute for Design and the Arts in the United States.
 He is an exclusive Yamaha Performing Artist.

 In 2008 he founded the Walled City Music Festival with his wife, American flautist Dr. Sabrina Hu.
 It has featured artists such as the Kronos Quartet, Bang on a Can All Stars, BBC Ulster Orchestra, Sir James Galway, Katia and Marielle Labèque, Augustin Dumay, Anne Akiko Meyers, Dmitry Sitkovetsky, Jan Vogler, Raphael Wallfisch, Jeffrey Zeigler, Jonathan Lemalu, Brodsky Quartet, Fitzwilliam Quartet, Houston Winds, Jeremy Denk, Awadagin Pratt, Kirill Troussov, among many others.

 He has performed concertos as soloist with many orchestras internationally, including the Turin Philharmonic in Italy, Greensboro Symphony in North Carolina, National Symphony Orchestra of Ireland, Jackson Symphony Orchestra in TN, Arizona MusicFest Chamber Players, Ulster Orchestra, Camerata Ireland, RTÉ Concert Orchestra and the National Youth Orchestra of Ireland, and with conductors such as Vladimir Altschuler, Barry Douglas, Christian Gansch, Giovanni Battista Rigon, Dmitry Sitkovetsky, Niklas Willén, Stephen Bell, David Brophy, Gearóid Grant, Robert Houlihan, Courtney Lewis, Peter Shannon, Matthew Coorey, and Robert Moody.

 Venues of his solo recitals include Carnegie Hall, Wigmore Hall in London, National Centre for the Performing Arts (China) in Beijing, Tianjin Grand Theatre, Ateneo de Madrid, Palácio Foz in Lisbon, Zala Bulgaria in Sofia, Chopin Society in Warsaw, National Concert Hall in Dublin, Kumho Art Hall in Seoul, Peking University in Beijing, Central Conservatory of Music in Beijing, and major concert halls in Ningbo, Qingdao, Chongqing, Nanjing, Suzhou in China, Tokyo and Hamamatsu in Japan, and many venues in Hong Kong.
 He has played duo recitals with flutist Sir James Galway, violinists Augustin Dumay, Anne Akiko Meyers, Dmitry Sitkovetsky, Kirill Troussov, cellists Jan Vogler, Raphael Wallfisch and Jeffrey Zeigler, oboist Nicholas Daniel, and chamber music with the Brodsky Quartet, Houston Winds, and the Coull Quartet.
 As a member of the flute-cello-piano trio, Trio Festivale, along with Dr. Sabrina Hu (flute), Gerald Peregrine (cello), he commissions new works and tours internationally on a regular basis.